zappa/Zappa/README.md

         "django_settings": "your_project.production_settings", // The modular path to your Django project's settings.
 For Django projects only.
         "domain": "yourapp.yourdomain.com", // Required if you're using a domain "base_path": "your-base-path", // Optional base path for API gateway custom domain base path mapping.
 Default None.
 Not supported for use with Application Load Balancer event sources.
         "environment_variables": {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app.
+NOT synced to the Lambda's native AWS config on `zappa update` (invisible in the console/CLI) - see "Setting Environment Variables" section below.
 See also "remote_env" and "aws_environment_variables".
 Default {}.
         "events": [
             {   // Recurring events
                 "function": "your_module.your_recurring_function", // The function to execute (Pattern: [._A-Za-z0-9]+).